RunningSl0th/THM_Writeups/kiba/README.md

 Let's continue

 # Port 5601
-from the nmap results we can see that there is an http 302 code. which means a redirect.
+From the nmap results we can see that there is an http 302 code. which means a redirect.
 When we visit: http://kiba.thm:5601 we get redirected to http://kiba.thm:5601/app/kibana

 After googling what kibana is: